 Put your site’s updates on autopilot with Pantheon multidev and visual testing

-If you are running a drupal or wordpress site you for sure dealing with regular updates.
-Time to time you are getting security updates that should be rolled out immediately.
+If you are running a drupal or WordPress site you are for sure dealing with regular updates.
+From time to time you are getting security updates that should be rolled out immediately.

-Biggest problem is when you were not updating your site for a while and then because of security update you realize you need to update couple of versions of the core plus some contrib modules.
-This could be really messy process, specially if you are under time pressure.
+The biggest problem is when you were not updating your site for a while and then because of security updates you realize you need to update a couple of versions of the core plus some contrib modules.
+This could be really messy process, especially if you are under time pressure.

 Would it be nice if you could apply updates regularly as they come?
 Sure it would.
 But where to get all the time to check the site every time smaller updates come available?

-In this article we discuss how you could run small, incremental updates and use visual regression tool to ensure your updates do not break things.
+In this article, we discuss how you could run small, incremental updates and use a visual regression tool to ensure your updates do not break things.

-Because of the Pantheon’s multidev feature it is possible to deploy your site with updates to separate host.
+Because of the Pantheon’s multidev feature, it is possible to deploy your site with updates to separate hosts.
 After that, we could check if it visually changed from your production.
-For updates we expect no changes.
+For updates, we expect no changes.
 If there are none -- you can safely merge the code.
 If visual changes were found you could review them and fix the site if needed.

 - Drupal site hosted on Pantheon with enabled Multidev

-- Server that will regularly run cron job (to check updates and communicate with visual testing tool).
+- The server that will regularly run cron job (to check updates and communicate with visual testing tool).

 - An account with Diffy, our visual testing tool